Insurance Marketing Systems

 For the insurer, the direct response model allows the insurer to sell to a much larger population than would be feasible using agents, and for much less money.

-The nonbuilding agency system uses independent agents who are already selling life insurance, sometimes referred to as personal-producing general agents.
+The nonbuilding agency system uses independent agents who are already selling life insurance, sometimes called personal-producing general agents.
 The insurance company hires the agents as independent contractors through contract and pays the agent above average commissions in exchange for a stipulated minimum of business.
 These agents are not required to hire and train new agents for the insurer so they can focus specifically on selling.
 If the insurance company wants to expand the number of agents, it simply hires more independent agents.

-The nonbuilding agency system depends on agents who are able to manage their own affairs without supervision, and who pay most of their own expenses.
+The nonbuilding agency system depends on agents able to manage their own affairs without supervision, and who pay most of their own expenses.
 Thus, the insurance company does not have to pay for retail space, and other expenses, and can quickly establish a market in a geographic region where it is legally permissible for the company to sell insurance.

 The agency building system involves hiring and training new agents that represent only the insurer.
 The insurer can expand sales by hiring and training more new agents.
 The agency building system has evolved into 2 different kinds of systems that differ by the amount of financial support that the insurer provides.

 - With the general agency system, the insurer hires an experienced, independent insurance salesperson who will represent only the insurer.
 The salesperson is responsible for a territory, and for hiring and training new agents.
 The salesperson receives a commission based on the amount of sales generated by her sales team.
-The insurer generally pays for most or all of the expenses of hiring and training new agents, and pays some office and other miscellaneous expenses.
+The insurer generally pays for most or all the expenses of hiring and training new agents, and pays some office and other miscellaneous expenses.

 - The managerial system is the most expensive for the insurer.
-In most cases, the insurer opens a branch office and hires a manager, who is an employee for the insurer and represents only the insurer, for the branch office.
+Typically, the insurer opens a branch office and hires a manager, who is an employee for the insurer and represents only the insurer, for the branch office.
 The manager's main duty is to hire, train, and manage new agents, and to run the branch office.
 The manager usually does no selling, but is paid a salary and a commission on the business generated by his sales team.
-The insurer pays all of the expenses for the branch office.
+The insurer pays all the expenses for the branch office.

 Property and Liability Insurance Marketing Systems